 Some state and local governments have taken actions of their own, complementing and reinforcing the steps taken by the federal government.
 In light of COVID-19’s ongoing spread and mounting economic toll, the actions we’ve seen thus far are unlikely to be the last.

 Meanwhile, the public has a vital role to play.
-Whether your economic situation or livelihood is directly affected by COVID-19 or not, you can do your part to slow the disease’s spread by avoiding large crowds, working from home whenever possible, and avoiding close contact with vulnerable populations (such as the elderly) while ensuring they have what they need to wait out months of effective isolation.
+Whether your economic situation or livelihood is directly affected by COVID-19 or not, you can do your part to slow the disease’s spread by avoiding large crowds, working from home whenever possible, wearing a mask, and avoiding close contact with vulnerable populations (such as the elderly) while ensuring they have what they need to wait out months of effective isolation.